 The selling stockholder may sell the shares of common stock described in this prospectus in a number of different ways and at varying prices.
 See "Plan of Distribution" for more information about how the selling stockholder may sell the shares of common stock being registered pursuant to this prospectus.
 The price that Lincoln Park will pay for the shares to be resold pursuant to this prospectus will depend upon the timing of sales and will fluctuate based on the trading price of our common stock.
 While the Lincoln Park Purchase Agreement limits the rate at which we can sell shares of common stock to Lincoln Park, due to the significant number of shares of our common stock that were redeemed in connection with the Business Combination (as defined herein), the number of shares of common stock that we can sell to Lincoln Park under the Lincoln Park Purchase Agreement could constitute a considerable percentage of our public float at the time of such sales.
-The maximum number of shares of common stock being offered for resale pursuant to this prospectus that may be sold by Lincoln Park represent approximately 1.22% of the total number of shares of common stock under the Lincoln Park verthase Agreement provide that we will not sell, and Lincoln Park will not purchase, shares of common stock.
+The maximum number of shares of common stock being offered for resale pursuant to this prospectus that may be sold by Lincoln Park represent approximately 1.22% of the total number of shares of common stock outstanding as of March 17, 2023.
+However, the terms of the Lincoln Park Purchase Agreement provide that we will not sell, and Lincoln Park will not purchase, shares of common stock under the Lincoln Park Purchase Agreement that would result in Lincoln Park and its affiliates beneficially owning more than 4.99% of our outstanding common stock.
 As a result, the resale by Lincoln Park of shares of our common stock pursuant to this prospectus, or the perception in the market that Lincoln Park intends to sell such shares, could increase the volatility of the market price of our common stock or result in a significant decline in the public trading price of our common stock.
 See "The Lincoln Park Transaction" for more information.